Objectives for Sonic Design Damping Feet

 Sonic Design Audiophile Damping Feet for Hi-Fi, AV (Home

-Cinema) Loudspeakers, including Centre Channel Speakers
+including Centre Channel Speakers and Subwoofers

-Every loudspeaker rests on a surface that can be compared to a spring, even though
+Every loudspeaker rests on a surface that can be compared to a spring, even

-is coupled to the floor, and above this resonance it will be more or less isolated
+the loudspeaker is coupled to the floor, and above this resonance it will be

-the upper bass range.
+upper bass range.
 Not even a concrete floor will do, as anyone who has drilled

 a hole in a concrete wall will be aware of after having experienced the resonance's